vlaina-labs/docship/CHECKLIST.md

 - [ ] Use `onBrokenLinks: 'ignore'` to prevent build failures on broken links
 - [ ] Use `markdown.hooks.onBrokenMarkdownLinks: 'ignore'` (new location in v3.9+)
 - [ ] Don't include deprecated options like root-level `onBrokenMarkdownLinks`
+- [ ] For local search, use `@easyops-cn/docusaurus-search-local` (no API key needed)
+- [ ] Algolia search requires API key - not suitable for generic themes

 ## VitePress Configuration